Stephen M. Ross: Career

-The Related Companies
+Related Companies

+In 1972, Ross founded Related Companies, a real estate development company.
+Related originally began as the Related Housing Companies, which built thousands of subsidized low and moderate income apartments nationwide.
+By the 1980s, Ross turned towards higher-profile projects.
+He hired architect Robert A.M.
+Stern in the 1990s to design The Chatham on the corner of 65th Street and Third Avenue.

-In 1972, Ross founded The Related Companies, a real estate development company.
-Headquartered in New York City, Related has offices and real estate developments in Boston, Chicago, Los Angeles, Las Vegas, San Francisco, South Florida, Abu Dhabi, and Shanghai.
-The company directly employs approximately 2,000 people.
-The company's existing portfolio of real estate assets, valued at over $15 billion, is made up of mixed-use, residential, retail, office, trade show and affordable properties in what the company calls "premier high-barrier-to-entry markets."
+Headquartered in New York City, Related now has offices and real estate developments in Boston, Chicago, Los Angeles, Dallas, Washington, D.C., South Florida, Abu Dhabi, and London.
+The company directly employs approximately 4,000 people.
+The company's existing portfolio of real estate assets, valued at over $60 billion, is made up of mixed-use, residential, retail, office, trade show and affordable properties in what the company calls "premier high-barrier-to-entry markets."

-Related is the largest owner of luxury residential rental properties in New York with over 5,000 units in its portfolio and has developed mixed-use projects such as Deutsche Bank Center in New York and CityPlace in West Palm Beach and is currently developing the 26-acre Hudson Yards project on Manhattan's west side.
-Related also manages approximately $1.5 billion of equity capital on behalf of sovereign wealth funds, public pension plans, multi-managers, endowments, Taft-Hartley plans and family offices.

-Related also owns Equinox Fitness Clubs, SoulCycle and fast casual restaurant chains.
+Related is the largest owner of luxury residential rental properties with over 40,000 units in its portfolio and has developed mixed-use projects such as Deutsche Bank Center in New York, CityPlace in West Palm Beach, The Grand in Los Angeles (designed by Frank Gehry) and the 28-acre Hudson Yards project on Manhattan's west side.
+Hudson Yards is the largest and most expensive real-estate project in America — at almost a billion dollars an acre.
+Ross constructed an atrium inside Hudson Yards specifically to entice Coach into moving into the development.
+Related is also a major investor in Equinox Fitness Clubs, SoulCycle and fast casual restaurant chains.

+The company announced in July 2024 that Ross would be stepping down as chairman of Related Companies to focus on his business ventures via Related Ross, the Miami Dolphins, and F1.
+Ross will continue to serve as nonexecutive chairman of Related Companies.

+Via Related Ross, the developer is looking to invest $10 billion to turn West Palm Beach into a financial hub, with plans for six million square feet of office space, 1.4 million square feet of condos, and nearly 900 hotel rooms across the 70 acres of land he’s amassed over the last two decades.